-- After reconditioning a packaging, the reconditioner shall apply to it a durable marking showing, in the following sequence: - (h) The State in which the reconditioning was carried out, indicated by the distinguishing sign for motor vehicles in international traffic 2; - (i) The name of the reconditioner or other identification of the packaging specified by the competent authority; - (j) The year of reconditioning; the letter "R"; and, for every packaging successfully passing the leakproofness test in 6.1.1.3, the additional letter "L".
+- 6.1.3.8 After reconditioning a packaging, the reconditioner shall apply to it a durable marking showing, in the following sequence: - (h) The State in which the reconditioning was carried out, indicated by the distinguishing sign for motor vehicles in international traffic 2; - (i) The name of the reconditioner or other identification of the packaging specified by the competent authority; - (j) The year of reconditioning; the letter "R"; and, for every packaging successfully passing the leakproofness test in 6.1.1.3, the additional letter "L". - 6.1.3.9 When, after reconditioning, the markings required by 6.1.3.1 (a) to (d) no longer appear on the top head or the side of a metal drum, the reconditioner also shall apply them in a durable form followed by 6.1.3.8 (h), (i) and (j).
+These markings shall not identify a greater performance capability than that for which the original design type had been tested and marked. - 6.1.3.10 Packagings manufactured with recycled plastics material as defined in 1.2.1 shall be marked "REC".
+This mark shall be placed near the mark prescribed in 6.1.3.1.

-Distinguishing sign for motor vehicles in international traffic prescribed in Vienna Convention on Road Traffic (1968).
+2 Distinguishing sign for motor vehicles in international traffic prescribed in Vienna Convention on Road Traffic (1968).